CSE116: Computer Science 2

 Learning Objectives

 Being successful in CSE116 requires completion of all of the learning objective requirements.
-You must complete every Learning Objective requirement in order to pass CSE116.

 Learning objectives are divided into 2 primary categories: